binarybottle/optimize_layouts/README.md

   - Detailed progress tracking and statistics
   - Comprehensive validation of input configurations
   - Optional constraints for a subset of items

-## Setup
-The code expects four input files with the following column names, where the 1st column is a letter or letter-pair, and the 2nd column is a number:
-  - item_scores_file:           item, score
-  - item_pair_scores_file:      item_pair, score
-  - position_scores_file:       position, score
-  - position_pair_scores_file:  position_pair, score

-The code will accept any set of letters (and special characters) to represent items, item pairs, positions, and position pairs, so long as item pair characters are composed of two item characters and position pair characters are composed of two position characters.

-A configuration file (config.yaml) specifies these filenames, as well as text strings that represent items/positions to arrange or constrain:
-  - Required:
-    - items_to_assign: items to arrange in positions_to_assign
-    - positions_to_assign: available positions
-  - Optional:
-    - items_assigned: items already assigned to positions
-    - positions_assigned: positions that are already filled
-    - items_to_constrain: subset of items_to_assign to arrange within positions_to_constrain
-    - positions_to_constrain: subset of positions_to_assign to constrain items_to_constrain

 ## Output
   - Top-scoring layouts: